Edenton National Fish Hatchery: Original site

-In 1903, the Fish Commission was reorganized and renamed the Bureau of Fisheries, a component of the new United States Department of Commerce and Labor.
+In 1903, the Fish Commission was reorganized and renamed the United States Bureau of Fisheries, a component of the new United States Department of Commerce and Labor.
 Under the Bureau of Fisheries, the hatchery began to experiment around 1906 with raising bluegill (Lepomis macrochirus) and largemouth bass (Micropterus nigricans), necessitating the construction of its first fish ponds.
 In 1906, the hatchery's staff began to produce striped bass (Morone saxatilis) at a nearby facility on the Roanoke River owned by the North Carolina Division of Inland Fisheries which served as a substation for the Edenton hatchery.
 Edenton Station continued to produce striped bass at its Roanoke River substation until 1923, when the Government of North Carolina deemed the Roanoke River too polluted for the survival of striped bass fry.
 After North Carolina constructed a new facility at Weldon, the Edenbton hatchery resumed production of striped bass at the Weldon substation in 1928.
 Striped bass work stopped again in 1932, but resumed in 1937 and continued until 1954.
 Annual production of striped bass varied greatly, from a high one year of 40 million eggs collected and 35 million hatched, to years in which fewer than two million striped bass hatched.

 Meanwhile, the Department of Commerce and Labor was divided into the United States Department of Commerce and the United States Department of Labor in 1913, and as a result the Bureau of Fisheries became a component of the Department of Commerce.
 The hatchery raised white perch (Morone americana) for the first time in 1913, producing 3,270,000 fry which it released in Albemarle Sound.
 It collected white perch eggs each year through 1916, then did not resume egg collection until 1933, but it continued to raise white perch annually until 1954.